 We have filed with the SEC a registration statement on Form S-1 under the Securities Act with respect to the shares of common stock offered hereby.
 This prospectus, which constitutes a part of the registration statement, does not contain all of the information set forth in the registration statement or the exhibits and schedules filed therewith.
-For further information about us and the common stock offered hereby, we refer you to the registration statement and the exhibits and schedules filed thereto.
-Statements contained in this prospectus regarding the contents of any contract or any other document that is filed as an exhibit to the registration statement are not necessarily complete, and each such statement is qualified in all respects by reference to the full text of such contract or other document filed as an exhibit to the registration statement.
+For further information about us and the common stock offered hereby, we refer you to the registration statement and the exhibits and schedules filed therewith.
+For further regarding the contents of any contract or any other document that is filed as an exhibit to the registration statement are not necessarily complete, and each such statement is qualified in all respects by reference to the full text of such contract or other document filed as an exhibit to the registration statement.
 Upon completion of this offering, we will be required to file periodic reports, proxy statements, and other information with the SEC pursuant to the Securities Exchange Act of 1934.
 You may read and copy this information at the Public Reference Room of the SEC, 100 F. Street, N.E., Room 1580, Washington, D.C.
 20549.
-You may obtain information on the operation of the public reference rooms by calling the SEC at 1-800-SEC-0330.
-The SEC also maintains an Internet website that contains reports, proxy statements and other information about issuers, like us, that file electronically with the SEC.
+You may obtain information about issuers, like us, that file electronically with the SEC.
 The address of that site is www.sec.gov.